Corporate Collaboration Council

 Since joining MacLean-Fogg, Duncan has worked in 7 different businesses, including 4.5 years living in Germany.
 He received a bachelor's degree from Dartmouth College in 1994, a Bachelor of Engineering (B.E.) degree from Thayer School in 1995, a Master of Engineering Management degree from Thayer School in 1996, and an MBA in finance from Kellogg Graduate School of Management in 2008.

 Gus was a member of the Dartmouth class of 1999 and completed his B.E. and M.E.M. at Thayer School in 2001.
 He joined Lockheed Martin's Solar and Astrophysics Laboratory in Palo Alto, California after graduation, where he developed mechanisms and optics for NASA space telescopes, eventually moving to the Washington, DC area to manage projects for the Hubble Space Telescope Servicing Mission.
-He is currently the manager of Logos Technologies, Inc.'s Sensor Systems Development Group and is based in Fairfax, Virginia.
+He is currently the director of engineering at Logos Technologies, Inc. and is based in Fairfax, Virginia.

 Director of Product Testing & Engineering, Reebok International